alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 have for you.
 If you can't be happy unless you're in a niche subfield that industry doesn't value yet, academia might be your only option.

-Personally, my research interested aren't perfectly aligned with my day-to-day work, but it's aligned enough that I'm willing to bend in favor of the trade-offs it comes with.
+Personally, my research interests aren't perfectly aligned with my day-to-day work, but it's aligned enough that I'm willing to bend in favor of the trade-offs it comes with.
 The good part of robot learning is that getting things to work in the real world makes you directly hit hard, interesting problems that have to be solved for ML research to be